Secondary Faculty: 12 September 2025

 Parklands College is planning a Cultural Tour to Paris in September 2026 for our current Grade 5, 6 & 7 learners.
 (Grade 7 and 8 learners from the Secondary Faculty).

-Should you be interested in your child participating in the tour, or require further information, please email Mme A Bailly at abailly@parklands.co.za.
+Should you be interested in your child participating in the tour, please se the updated information and tour costs below.
+Feel free to mail Mme A Bailly at abailly@parklands.co.za with any further queries.
 A truly memorable cultural experience awaits!

 Mr Baker (lbaker@parklands.co.za) is the tour leader for this tour.

 Kindly scan the QR code to reply if you are interested.
-This tour is going ahead, but we would love a few more learners to join!
+We have 15 learners signed up, but would love more learners to join.

 This tour is for Parklands College learners only and they will be accompanied by our own staff members in addition to the tour guide.